Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

 denote the falling factorial.
 The processes $(X(t))_{t \geq 0}$ and $(Y(\tau))_{\tau \geq 0}$ are dual with respect to the duality function

 that is, $(X(t))_{t \geq 0}$ and $(Y(\tau))_{\tau \geq 0}$ satisfy the relation

 for $x,y \in [N]_0$ and $t \ge 0$.

 Note that $H(x,y)$ is the probability to obtain only individuals without the trait when sampling $y$ individuals without replacement from a population that contains $x$ individuals with the trait (and $N-x$ individuals without it); and the duality means that the sampling probability at time $t$ can be obtained either via the forward or via the backward process.
 As a consequence, one may obtain, and gain insight into, properties of the learning model forward in time by studying its dual process.
-See \citet{mohle1999concept} for general background on duality in models of population genetics.
 Since $(X(t))_{t \geq 0}$ and $(Y(\tau))_{\tau \geq 0}$ have the same law, they are actually self dual with respect to $H$.

+Let us mention that factorial moment dualities have a long history in the context of fixed-size population genetic models.
+In the case without selection, they already appear in papers by \citet{Cannings74} and \citet{Gladstien77a,Gladstien77b,Gladstien78}, at a time where neither genealogical processes nor the concept of dualities for Markov chains had been formulated yet.
+Rather, the dualities appear in terms of algebraic identities between matrices, and are used to calculate the eigenvalues of the Markov transition matrices via a similarity transform; the connection with the backward point of view is at most implicit.
+In 1999, \citeauthor{mohle1999concept} established factorial moment dualities in neutral genetic models, explicitly and in terms of backward processes; this paper also provides general background on duality in models of population genetics.